How Big Brands Use Branded Merchandise to Advance Market Awareness

 [2] Tying in branded merchandise to a campaign creates a compound effect; the consumer is connecting the ad to an item that stays within their possession and triggers a memory recall that pulls together the coordinated messaging.

+Understanding the target audience is vital to maximizing the effectiveness of the branded merchandise that are given away.
+Defining who the customer is, compiling as much demographic and profile information about the target audience, where it will be distributed, and how, plays an important role in shaping a company’s selection of promotional products.
 Will you use branded merchandise as part of a contest?
 Will it be part of a campaign to drive social media interaction?
 Are you trying to increase employee satisfaction by providing staff with branded apparel?
 Are you trying to subtly leverage a stadium crowd with branded swag that shows up in the background of video footage of the game?
 These are the sorts of questions big brands consider.

 Conclusion